LogicLorenzo/MCRT-single-sphere/README.md

-# Monte Carlo Ray Tracing
+# Monte Carlo Ray Tracing for a Single Sphere

 This project implements a Monte Carlo ray tracing algorithm for light hitting a single sphere in Fortran, utilizing parallel programming techniques to enhance performance.
 The goal is to estimate the average phase-shift, and attenuation of the light.